CAMBRIDGE SU POLICY

 Policy sets out the principles by which Cambridge SU conducts itself and its campaigns, and mandates the Executive to carry out specific actions.
 The sabbatical and part-time officers are bound by policy, and held to account for its delivery by Student Council.
 Once policy is passed, it is valid for three years unless it is renewed.

 The usual route is by a vote of Student Council on policies proposed by students at regular meetings.
-Information on how to put together a motion to create policy is show below or you may contact a member of the Union and Development Team or Membership Team who can provide impartial help.
+Information on how to put together a motion to create policy is show below or you can get in touch with the Democracy team at Cambridge SU who can provide impartial help.

 SUBMIT A MOTION